ThbltLmr/yt-term/ARTICLE.md

 ### Control data
 The control data is a series of comma-separated key-value pairs.
 It includes some metadata about the image, such as its format, width or height, as well as some instructions for the terminal on how to display the image.
 You can find a full reference [here](https://sw.kovidgoyal.net/kitty/graphics-protocol/#control-data-reference).

-For instance, if we just need to display some basic RGB data, we can use the following control data:
+For instance, if we need to display some basic RGB data, we can use the following control data:

 ```
 <ESC>_Gf=24,s=<image width>,v=<image height>,a=T;<payload><ESC>\
 ```